dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

        available to the collecting application?

-For example, an application capturing C-DNS data from within a nameserver implementation is unlikely to be able to record the client hoplimit.
+For example, an application capturing C-DNS data from within a nameserver implementation is unlikely to be able to record the Client Hoplimit.
 Or, if there is no query ARCount recorded and no query OPT RDATA recorded, is that because no query contained an OPT RR, or because that data was not stored?

-The storage parameters hints therefore specify whether the writer of the file recorded each data item if it was present.
-An application consuming that file can then use these to quickly determine whether the input data is rich enough for its needs.
+The Storage Parameters therefore also contains a Fields Hints item which specifies whether the encoder of the file recorded each data item if it was present.
+An application decoding that file can then use these to quickly determine whether the input data is rich enough for its needs.

 QUESTION: Should the items within certain tables also be optional